onap/demo/README.md

         00000000-0000-0000-0000-000000000000

-pub_key is string value of the public key that will be installed in each OpenECOMP VM.
-To create a public/private key pair in Linux, execute the following instruction:
+pub_key is string value of the public key that will be installed in each ONAP VM.
+To create a public/private key pair in Linux, please execute the following instruction:

         user@ubuntu:~$ ssh-keygen -t rsa